sbt tips and tricks

 • sbt-stats - for checking how much code I wrote (not useful, but pleasant).

-Task run in fork
+Task run in a fork

 fork := true // run program in forked JVM - so exiting it won't kill sbt